dannuzak/15w-Technigo-project-todos/README.md

 -toggle weather a task is done or not

-The app functions:
--to addd tasks
--list tasks
--toggle weather a task is done or not

 ## How I buit it

 1. Sketcked the design to visualize the components and features that would be needed to implement.
 This brought clearity about the actions that I would need to dispactch and the Redux flow that my app would follow.